Dream0maker/i3dotfiles/README.md

 # i3dotfiles
-my personal dotfiles grapped from multiple people and combined to my liking
+i3 + polybar combo

-for rofi styiling i use this github as my base with almost to non add configuration https://github.com/adi1090x/rofi
+for rofi styiling i use this github as my base with almost to non add configuration (kde theme) https://github.com/adi1090x/rofi